mhpaler/ets/README.md

 ## Contributing

 ETS is an alpha/testnet service being "developed in the open" as open source software (OSS).
-As such, public participation is both welcome and probably necessary for the project to thrive.
+As such, public participation is both welcome and necessary for the project to thrive.

 For developers (or anyone for that matter), with questions & feedback please use our Github [discussion forum](https://github.com/ethereum-tag-service/ets/discussions).